sparkertime/tts-ti4/mod_full/README.md

 FEATURES FOR SCRIPTERS
 * Consistent faction names and unit sizes
 * Each item is placed precisely relative to the player drawer.
 No guesswork or fudge factors in unit placement.
+* All source code I wrote for this is available on Github – github.com/sparkertime/tts-ti4/tree/master/mod_full